tudinh411/To-Do-List/README.md

-A To-do List application which is developed with Node.js and Express
+A To-do List application developed with Node.js and Express